-Olema has claim to the epicenter of the great 1906 San Fransisco earthquake.
-Here you will find the Bear Valley Visitor Center a few shops, two restaurants, a lodge, several bed and breakfasts, and a large campground.
+Olema has claim to the epicenter of the great 1906 San Francisco earthquake.
+Here you'll find the Bear Valley Visitor Center a few shops, two restaurants, a lodge, several bed and breakfast establishments and a large campground.

 Point Reyes Station is the essence of West Marin with it's Saturday farmers market, bookstores, eclectic gift shops, a cheese factory right in town and wonderful restaurants serving very local fare from the surrounding farms.
 It's the largest town in West Marin with a population of a little less than 1,000 full-time residents and many more vacationers.
 The majestic drive out to the Point Reyes lighthouse is dotted with Tule Elk and historic farms.

 Stinson Beach is my happy place.
-You will find me here in the late afternoons just about any time of year walking the three-mile stretch of sand picking up shells and savoring my heaping $2 bag of piping hot shoestring fries from the takeout window.
-The most popular summer destination for swimming, picnics and sunbathing includes a one-block town with relaxing seafood restaurants and one of my favorite old-time bookstores.
+You'll find me here in the late afternoons, ain all seasons, walking the three-mile stretch of sand collecting seashells and savoring a heaping $2 bag of piping hot shoestring fries from the takeout window.
+This popular summer destination for swimming, picnics and sunbathing includes a one-block town with patio seating at seafood restaurants and one of my favorite old-time bookstores.